5 Best Sacral Chakra Yoga Poses – Svadhisthana for Balancing Emotions

 This asana is a simple yet powerful practice that can help open up your pelvic floor, hips, and lower back.
 It also helps you to get in touch with your inner strength by strengthening your legs and ankles while increasing flexibility in the ankles and knees.
 This pose is also known as the “full squat” and can be done with your feet together or apart, depending on your flexibility.

-The wider your feet are apart, the easier it will be to maintain balance; however, if you have tight hips, then you may want to start with them together and gradually move them apart as you become more comfortable with this posture.
+The wider your feet are apart, the easier it will be to maintain balance; however, if you have tight hips, you may want to start with them together and gradually move them apart as you become more comfortable with this posture.
 There are many benefits to doing this pose, including the following:

 -Helping to relieve menstrual cramps and back pain